-The International History Major at Richmond aims to demonstrate how the past has impacted upon, and shapes, the present, by making use of the intercultural and international resources provided by faculty and students, as well as the museum and archival collections of London itself.
-The Major provides a broad base of contemporary and classical knowledge in International History in the first year, upon which is built a gradually more complex and more specific understanding of key themes and periods.
+The BA (Hons) International History with Combined Studies programme aims to demonstrate how the past has impacted upon, and shapes, the present, by making use of the intercultural and international resources provided by faculty and students, as well as the museum and archival collections of London itself.
+The programme provides a broad base of contemporary and classical knowledge in International History in the first year, upon which is built a gradually more complex and more specific understanding of key themes and periods.
 The curriculum emphasizes varied methodological, interdisciplinary and comparative approaches, ranging from ancient to contemporary facets of International History, with a strong focus on empires and imperialism, flows (of peoples, cultures and goods), the international order (including the rise of nations and nationalism), war and peace, and the international significance of cultural and visual history.
-Within this focus, the Major strives to foster research and scholarship in historical enquiry and to teach key critical and transferable skills.
-By responding to the interests of the students and by providing a supportive, fair and intellectually challenging cultural environment, the Major aims to be rewarding for its own sake while simultaneously preparing students, especially by way of the internship programme, for careers and postgraduate study.
+Within this focus, the programme strives to foster research and scholarship in historical enquiry and to teach key critical and transferable skills.
+By responding to the interests of the students and by providing a supportive, fair and intellectually challenging cultural environment, the programme aims to be rewarding for its own sake while simultaneously preparing students, especially by way of the internship programme, for careers and postgraduate study.